Acupuncture for Infertility

 Third Trimester: The month prior to the birth, weeks 36-40, is the best time to prepare your body for labour and delivery.
 Acupuncture treatment prior to birth helps prepare the mother-to-be for an efficient labour with less anxiety.
 It allows the body to be in a more relaxed state, thus lessening the chances of a miscarriage.

-An acupuncture study of 167 women in New Zealand found that acupuncture once per week for the four weeks prior to delivery promoted an efficient labour with less medical intervention, decreased labour time, reduced caesarean section rate and reduced pain medication during labour.
+An acupuncture study of 167 women in New Zealand (Western Sydney University and the University of Auckland) found that acupuncture once per week for the four weeks prior to delivery promoted an efficient labour with less medical intervention, decreased labour time, reduced caesarean section rate and reduced pain medication during labour.
 The women received fewer epidurals and there was less need for the use of the drug oxytosin to speed up contractions.

 Acupuncture treatment for labour promotes readiness of the cervix, increases the strength and frequency of contractions, reduces fear, anxiety and exhaustion, and helps with pain management.